PerpetualOwl/cs2620-wire-protocol/README.md

 ## Features

 - **Persistence**: All messages and user data are stored in SQLite databases
+- **Multi-Server Support**: Can run up to 5 servers simultaneously
+- **Distributed Deployment**: Servers can run on different machines with configurable IP addresses
-- **2-Fault Tolerance**: System continues working with up to 2 server failures
+- **Fault Tolerance**: System continues working with server failures (N-1)/2 fault tolerance with N servers
-- **Cross-Machine Support**: Can run servers on different machines
 - **Automatic Leader Election**: Uses Raft consensus for leader election
 - **Automatic Recovery**: Servers can recover state after crashes
-- **Client Failover**: Clients automatically reconnect to available servers
+- **Smart Client Failover**: Clients automatically connect to a random server and failover to others if needed

 ## Requirements